-Two shipboard ADCP systems were used to record ocean velocity in November/December 2009: an RDI OceanSurveyor 75 kHz ADCP provided the velocity distribution to about 600 30 m depth, while a 38 kHz ADCP provided velocity profiles down to about 1000 m depth.
-In 31 November 2009 a 75 kHz ADCP was used on the 23°W section on the southward section and a 38 kHz ADCP was used on the northward return leg.
+Two shipboard ADCP systems were used to record ocean velocity in November-December 2009: an RDI OceanSurveyor 75 kHz ADCP provided the velocity distribution to about 600 m depth, while a 38 kHz ADCP provided velocity profiles down to about 1000 m depth.
+In November 2009 a 75 kHz ADCP was used on the 23° W section on the southward section and a 38 kHz ADCP was used on the northward return leg.
 On M80/2 in December 2009 only the 75 kHz ADCP was used for current measurements.

-3 A Seabird CTD system with a GO rosette with 24 10 L-water bottles was used for water 4 profiling and discrete water sampling on both cruises.
-The CTD system was used with double 5 sensors for temperature, conductivity (salinity) and oxygen.
-The CTD oxygen sensors were 6 calibrated with oxygen measurements obtained from discrete samples from the rosette 7 applying the classical Winkler titration method, using a non-electronic titration stand 8 (Winkler, 1888; Hansen, 1999).
-The precision of the oxygen titration determined during cruise M80/1 in November 2009 was $\pm 0.34 \mu mol \text{ kg}^{-1}$.
-The uncertainty of the CTD oxygen 9 sensor calibration was determined with an RMS of $\pm 1.28 \ \mu mol \ kg^{-1}$ in November 2009 and 10 ± 0.93 μmol kg-1 in December 2009.
-11
+A Seabird CTD system with a GO rosette with 24 10 L water bottles was used for water profiling and discrete water sampling on both cruises.
+The CTD system was used with double sensors for temperature, conductivity (salinity) and oxygen.
+The CTD oxygen sensors were calibrated with oxygen measurements obtained from discrete samples from the rosette applying the classical Winkler titration method, using a non-electronic titration stand (Winkler, 1888; Hansen, 1999).
+The precision of the oxygen titration determined during cruise M80/1 in November 2009 was $\pm 0.34 \,\mu$ mol kg-1.
+The uncertainty of the CTD oxygen sensor calibration was determined with an rms of ± 1.28 in November 2009 and $\pm 0.93 \,\mu$ mol kg-1 in December 2009.

-While the two cruise legs in late 2009 are used to describe the general hydrographic and velocity distribution in the OMZ region, two other tracer survey cruises (Fig. 1) are included to investigate changes of the tracer distribution.
+While the two cruise legs in late 2009 are used to describe the general hydrographic and velocity distribution in the OMZ region, two other tracer survey cruises (Fig. 1) are included to investigate changes in the tracer distribution.
 A research cruise on the R/V Merian (MSM10/1) was conducted 7 months after the tracer deployment leaving Ponta Delgada (Azores) on 31 October 2008, with similar equipment as on the cruise in December 2009.
-After a survey around the region of the tracer deployment location the cruise ended in Mindelo on 6 December 2008.
+After a survey around the region of the tracer deployment location, the cruise ended in Mindelo on 6 December 2008.

-An R/V Meteor cruise (M83/1) was carried out between 14 October 2010 (Las Palmas, Spain) and 13 November 2010 (Mindelo, Cape Verde Islands) again with similar equipment as on the cruise in December 2009.
-Due to some technical problems no ADCP data are available for a short period at the southwestern sections of the cruise track.
-Four zonal sections were made toward the African continent at about 15, 12.5, 10 and 8°N and the ADCP sections are used to investigate the meridional current field.
+An R/V Meteor cruise (M83/1) was carried out between 14 October 2010 (Las Palmas, Spain) and 13 November 2010 (Mindelo, Cape Verde Islands), again with similar equipment as on the cruise in December 2009.
+Due to some technical problems, no ADCP data are available for a short period at the southwestern sections of the cruise track.
+Four zonal sections were made toward the African continent at about 15, 12.5, 10 and 8° N, and the ADCP sections are used to investigate the meridional current field.
 Furthermore, the ADCP and tracer measurements are used for a comparison with the distribution in December 2009.

-In addition to oxygen measurements along 23°W on MSM10/1 in November/December 2008, M80/1 in November 2009 and M83/1 in October/November 2010 several other recent cruises are used to extend the historical oxygen time series.
-The cruises used to extend the time series from 1960 to 2007 (Stramma et al., 2008a) to the year 2014 in the region 10-14°N, 20-30°W are a L'Atalante cruise (GEOMAR-4) in March 2008, a Merian cruise (MSM18/3) in June 2011, a Meteor cruise (M97) in June 2013 and a Meteor cruise (M106) in April 2014.
+In addition to oxygen measurements along 23° W on MSM10/1 in November-December 2008, M80/1 in November 2009 and M83/1 in October-November 2010, several other recent cruises are used to extend the historical oxygen time series.
+The cruises used to extend the time series from 1960 to 2007 (Stramma et al., 2008a) to the year 2014 in the region 10-14° N, 20-30° W are a L'Atalante cruise (GEOMAR-4) in March 2008, a Merian cruise (MSM18/3) in June 2011, a Meteor cruise (M97) in June 2013 and a Meteor cruise (M106) in April 2014.

-2 2.2 Satellite and float data
+2.2 Satellite and float data

-Aviso satellite derived altimeter sea surface height anomaly data (SSHA) were used to define the general background distribution of the surface circulation and to identify possible eddy signatures.
+Aviso satellite derived altimeter sea surface height anomaly (SSHA) data were used to define the general background distribution of the surface circulation and to identify possible eddy signatures.
 The SSHA data used in this study are delayed time products and combine available data from all satellites.
-The data are resampled on a regular 0.25°x0.25° grid and are calculated with respect to a seven-year mean (http://www.aviso.oceanobs.com).
+The data are resampled on a regular $0.25^{\circ} \times 0.25^{\circ}$ grid and are calculated with respect to a 7-year mean (http: //www.aviso.oceanobs.com).